OBF/GSoC/00_ideas.md

   https://gitter.im/stemformatics/Lobby

-### PHP Validator Migration and Ontology Integration for Stemformatics
+### PHP Validator Migration and Ontology Integration

 Stemformatics is an online portal that allows stem cell biologists to visually analyse and explore interesting datasets quickly and easily.
 It is a worldwide resource for collaborators in Australia, North America, Asia and Europe.